ar37-rs/xow64-wine/README.md

 ## Additional usage:
 Using newer build of virgl (virpipe) driver

-(Universal GPUs and android 10+ only, recommended for stability)
+(For some supported GPUs and android 10+ only, recommended for stability)
 ```
 ~/xow64 driver=virpipe
 ```

 Using specific patched virgl (virpipe) driver

-(Universal GPUs and android 8+ only, faster FPS and unstable)
+(For some supported GPUs and android 8+ only, faster FPS and unstable)
 ```
 ~/xow64 driver=virpipe-patched
 ```